migraine-sudo/EasyScanner/README.md

 # EasyScanner

 a simple TCPscanner in test --have fun！！！

-Now you can use use this program with one command

 # PlatForm:Linux

+Now you can use use this program with one command on linux

 # Installation
 ```